 We found out the most frequently used words in the reviews; however, what about the underlying intent and association between words?
 Let’s try to uncover how certain words are connected by plotting a network graph of bi-grams.

-We can clearly see that the story has a strong association as a prequel of the movie ‘Hellboy’.
-There is some reference of ‘Pacific Rim’ as well — mostly because the director (Guillermo del Toro) of this movie had directed first part of ‘Pacific Rim’.
+We can clearly see that the story has a strong association as a prequel to the movie ‘Hellboy’.
+There is some reference of ‘Pacific Rim’ as well — mostly because the director (Guillermo del Toro) of this movie had directed the first part of ‘Pacific Rim’.
 We can also see that the viewers have mentioned the original inspiration of the movie, i.e., ‘The Creature from the Black Lagoon’.
-Apart from that the egg eating part of the story has also emerged.
+Apart from that the egg-eating part of the story has also emerged.

-Winning the Oscar is a big deal for those perfecting their craft of making great movies which are setting the standards higher by each passing year.
-While we couldn’t spot any correlation between the responses received by the trailers of these Oscar nominated movies, we could clearly see a rise in the positive sentiment towards movies that have been nominated among the audience and critics.
-However, we hope this might put some heated discussions on whether a certain movie deserved nomination to an end or at least shed some light into the intricacies of the matter.
+Winning the Oscar is a big deal for those perfecting their craft of making great movies that are setting the standards higher by each passing year.
+While we couldn’t spot any correlation between the responses received by the trailers of these Oscar-nominated movies, we could clearly see a rise in the positive sentiment towards movies that have been nominated among the audience and critics.
+However, we hope this might put some heated discussions on whether a certain movie deserved nomination to an end or at least shed some light on the intricacies of the matter.